Starting or moving schools – immunisation records

-Your child’s vaccinations should be registered with the Australian Childhood Immunisation Register (ACIR).
+Your child’s immunisations should be registered with the Australian Immunisation Register (AIR).

-You need to share your child’s ACIR history statement with the school.
+You need to share your child’s AIR history statement with the school.

 The school needs to know which children are not fully immunised for their age as they may be excluded from school during outbreaks of some vaccine preventable diseases.

 How do I access my child’s immunisation records?

 All immunisations given to children are recorded on the Australian Immunisation Register (AIR).
 An AIR history statement is automatically generated when an individual completes their early childhood immunsiation schedule.